webmastersmith/notes/Terraform/Terraform_Random.md

 [Random](https://registry.terraform.io/providers/hashicorp/random/latest/docs)

-random resources generate randomness only when they are created; the results produced are stored in the Terraform state and re-used until the inputs change, prompting the resource to be recreated.
+- Random resources generate randomness only when they are created; the results produced are stored in the Terraform state and re-used until the inputs change, prompting the resource to be recreated.

 ```terraform
 terraform {